youth-of-may/PisoChain/README.md

 - ✅ Develop a blockchain dApp that records budget allocations and expenditures
 - ✅ Enable authorized government officials to record financial data
-- ✅ Allow auditors to verify or reject transactions
+- ✅ Allow officials to approve or reject transaction requests
 - ✅ Provide citizens with transparent access to transaction records
 - ✅ Demonstrate blockchain's role in enforcing transparency and data integrity